joshuaheslin/kas-lock-s-integration-sdk/README.md

 #### Before you start:

 [Contact KAS](https://www.kas.com.au) to order your demo locks for development.
-You will also need a license key and software download link.
+You will also need a license key and software download link from KAS.

 #### Setup the equipment: